British Columbia

 You may be able to upgrade your skills and credentials through one of Career Path’s 3 streams:

-• Stream 1: You have education and experience in an in-demand occupation in BC and require language or skill upgrading.
+• Stream 1: Priority occupations.
+You have education and experience in an in-demand occupation in BC and are classified using the NOC system and require language or skill upgrading.

-• Stream 2: You need assistance with upgrading your credentials for an occupation regulated in BC
+• Stream 2: Regulated occupations.
+You need assistance with recertifying your credentials for an occupation regulated in BC

-• Stream 3: You need assistance with upgrading for an unregulated BC occupation.
+• Stream 3: Unregulated occupation.
+You need assistance with upgrading for an unregulated BC occupation.

 The supports you get will depend on the stream you are in.
 To learn more about each stream, visit the Career Paths for Skilled Immigrants Program page.